shaurya0406/EE599-Project-Proposal/README.md

 ## **4. Implementation Strategy & Rough Timeline**

-Our implementation follows the **classic ASIC flow**—from architecture specification to RTL design, verification, physical design, and tape-out—aligned with EE599 deadlines.
+Our implementation follows the **classic ASIC flow** from architecture specification to RTL design, verification, physical design, and tape-out aligned with EE599 deadlines.
 Each phase is scoped to deliver concrete artifacts.

 ---